McDonald’s Crew Member Resume, Job Description & Skills

 2. Write an Attention-Grabbing McDonald’s Resume Profile

 You’ll hear a lot how important it is to stand out.
-How?
-With a resume profile that grabs their attention from the get go.
+Do it with a resume profile that grabs their attention from the get go.

 Use: